Southeast Alaska Personal Use Groundfish Fishery

 The Yakutat Area includes all waters of Alaska between the longitude of Cape Suckling and the longitude of Cape Fairweather.

-"Waters of Alaska" for the Southeastern and Yakutat Areas includes the tidal zone of the state from mean higher high water to mean lower low water, and those waters extending three miles seaward of a line (the baseline) between points described in 5 AAC 39.975 (13).
+"Waters of Alaska" for the Southeast and Yakutat Areas includes the tidal zone of the state from mean higher high water to mean lower low water, and those waters extending three miles seaward of a line (the baseline) between points described in 5 AAC 39.975 (13).

-General Personal Use Bottomfish Fishery Regulations
+General Personal Use Groundfish Fishery Regulations

 • Personal use fishing is defined as the taking, fishing for, or possession of finfish, shellfish or other fishery resources, by Alaskan residents for personal use and not for sale or barter.